felixlopz/hubrise-test-task/content/docs/en/payment.md

 ---

-**Related FAQ**: <Link to="/docs/faqs/free-plan-quota-exceeded-what-happens/">What Happens If My Free Plan Quota Is Exceeded?</Link>, <Link to="/docs/faqs/quota-exceeded-one-location-how-do-i-pay/">My Quota is Exceeded and I Have One Location.
-How do I Pay?</Link>, <Link to="/docs/faqs/quota-exceeded-multiple-locations-with-different-payment-methods-how-do-i-pay/">My Quota is Exceeded and I Have Multiple Locations with Different Payment Methods.
-How do I Pay?</Link>, <Link to="/docs/faqs/pause-plan-during-setup-and-test-phases/">Can My Plan Be Paused During Setup and Test Phases?</Link>
+**Related FAQ**: <Link to="/docs/faqs/free-plan-quota-exceeded-what-happens/">What Happens If My Free Plan Quota Is Exceeded?</Link>, <Link to="/docs/faqs/pay-first-invoice/">How Do I Pay For My First Invoice?</Link>, <Link to="/docs/faqs/pause-plan-during-setup-and-test-phases/">Can My Plan Be Paused During Setup and Test Phases?</Link>

 ---